-Try It: To liven up salad dressings, add a level of complexity to caramelized onions, finish off a sauce, or add brightness to hot or cold soups, like this Cucumber and Green Grape Gazpacho.
+To liven up salad dressings, add a level of complexity to caramelized onions, finish off a sauce, or add brightness to hot or cold soups, like this Cucumber and Green Grape Gazpacho.

 You Should Know: Possibly the most marketed of all the vinegars, this Italian specialty vinegar with a deep brown color became trendy in the 1990s when Americans discovered rustic Italian food.
 There are many low-quality imposters on the market that are made by adding caramel color to regular wine vinegar, but the real thing is aged for upward of 12 years—thus warranting its cost.